Responding to COVID-19's impact on Boston's arts and culture sector

 It is clear that COVID-19, also known as coronavirus, is having a significant impact on our city including Boston’s arts sector.
 The Governor has announced new restrictions that have led many arts organizations to cancel programming, fundraisers, and other community events.
 Since the virus first surfaced in Boston on February 1, 2020, the Mayor’s Office has been compiling updates and Centers for Disease Control (CDC) guidance for businesses and organizations.
 We want you to be informed and have access to all that we know about the virus, how to curb the spread, and its impact on the city.

 In addition to the resources and efforts noted below, the Mayor’s Office will connect weekly (via video conference call) with local arts organizations to share resources, and hear your perspective and experiences.
 The agenda will involve a briefing on the coronavirus from the City, what resources are available to you, followed by time for you to voice your questions, concerns, and suggestions.
 This call is open to individual artists, representatives from arts organizations, and leaders of cultural institutions.

-The next video conference for arts organizations will be held Friday, June 5, 2020, at 3 p.m.
+The next video conference for arts organizations will be a combined call held Friday, August 7, 2020, at 3 p.m.